grab/engineering-blog/_posts/2021-04-19-how-we-improved-agent-chat-efficiency-with-ml.md

 *   **It’s contextual to the problem** and takes into account the user type, issue reported, and even the time of the day.
 *   **Ideally doesn’t require any maintenance effort**, such as having to keep templates updated whenever there’s a change in policies.

-Considering the constraints, **this seemed to be the perfect candidate for a machine learning based functionality**, which predicts sentence completion by considering all the context about the user, issue and even the latest messages exchanged.
+Considering the constraints, **this seemed to be the perfect candidate for a machine learning-based functionality**, which predicts sentence completion by considering all the context about the user, issue and even the latest messages exchanged.

 # Designing with Success in Mind